heyimaaditya/Patient_Registeration/README.md

    git clone <repo-url>
    cd patient-registration-app

-2)Install dependencies
+2.  **Install dependencies:**

+    ```bash
     npm install

-3)Start the dev server
+    ```

+3.  **Start the development server:**

+    ```bash
     npm start
+    ```

-The app will open at http://localhost:3000.
+    The app will open in your default browser at `http://localhost:3000`.

-Usage
+## Usage

-1)Register a Patient
+Here's how to interact with the application:

+1.  **Register a Patient:**
-Fill out the form on the left and click Register.
+    *   Fill out the form on the left side of the page with the patient's details.
+    *   Click the **Register** button.
-A success or error message appears below the form.
+    *   A success or error message will appear below the form indicating the result of the registration attempt.

-2)Run SQL
+2.  **Run SQL Queries:**
-In the right panel, edit the SQL in the textarea (default is SELECT * FROM patients;) and click Run.
+    *   In the right panel, you'll find a textarea containing a default SQL query (`SELECT * FROM patients;`).
-Results show up in JSON format.

-3)Multi-Tab
-Open another tab at http://localhost:3000 and you’ll see the same data—no extra setup needed.
+    *   You can edit the SQL query within this textarea.
+    *   Click the **Run** button below the textarea.
+    *   The results of your query will be displayed in JSON format below the button.

+3.  **Multi-Tab Support:**
+    *   Open another tab or window in your browser and go to `http://localhost:3000`.
+    *   You will see the same data (e.g., newly registered patients) reflected across all open tabs accessing the application, demonstrating shared state or data synchronization.

-Project Structure
+## Project Structure

-patient-registration-app/
+The project directory is organized as follows: patient-registration-app/
 ├── public/
 │ └── index.html
 └── src/
 ├── components/
-    │   ├── RegisterForm.jsx
+│ ├── RegisterForm.jsx # Component for patient registration form
-    │   ├── RegisterForm.css
+│ ├── RegisterForm.css # Styles for RegisterForm
-    │   ├── QueryPanel.jsx
+│ ├── QueryPanel.jsx # Component for running SQL queries
-    │   └── QueryPanel.css
+│ └── QueryPanel.css # Styles for QueryPanel
-    ├── db.js
+├── db.js # Database connection or simulation logic
-    ├── App.js
+├── App.js # Main application component
-    ├── App.css
+├── App.css # Global styles for App
-    ├── index.js
+├── index.js # Entry point for the React application
-    └── index.css
+└── index.css # Global styles